teamxenox/devtocli/README.md

 ![](https://media.giphy.com/media/300WBW4zkSiFNBBHNM/giphy.gif)

-You can check top posts on Dev.to by time frame using
+You can check top posts on Dev.to for a specific timeframe using

 ```
 devto top week
 ```

-options are `week` `month` `year` `infinity` or just to see options just type
+There are several options like `week` `month` `year` `infinity`.
+If you want to see the options just type

 ```
 devto top
 ```

-#### 5. Serach top posts by keyword
+#### 5. Search top posts by a keyword

 ![](https://media.giphy.com/media/2sj20bitpaOrwjIwGi/giphy.gif)

-Use the powerful search feature to find posts using keyword
+Use the powerful search feature to find posts using keywords

 ```
 devto search sarthology
 ```

-in this you can even search posts using tag, author name, title, basically anything.
+With this, you can even search posts using a tag, author name, title... basically anything.

 #### 6. Check latest posts on Dev.to

 ![](https://media.giphy.com/media/4WFhDHwrwB8Wq2EJFv/giphy.gif)

-You can also see the most latest posts on Dev.to using
+You can also see the latest posts on Dev.to using

 ```
 devto latest